-Compliance with the above principles requires an annual compliance certificate issued to be issued to Shippers and welded parties.
+Compliance with the above principles is confirmed by an annual compliance certificate issued to Shippers and welded parties.

 While the GTAC addresses paragraphs (a) and (b) above (and preserves the requirement that First Gas does not give any Shipper or IP preference or priority) in GTAC ss 2.6 and 2.7 other detailed requirements have been excluded.